 In 1955, Walt Disney built his original Magic Kingdom on 160 acres in Orange County, California, land once occupied by walnut trees and orange groves.
 Over 600 million visitors have walked through Sleeping Beauty Castle in Disneyland’s fifty-seven years of operation.
 Before Walt chose Orange County as the location of his first theme park, the area was just a rural community made up of grape and orange growers.
 Currently, three million living people call Orange County home.
 On a recent trip to Southern California, I visited several Orange County cemeteries that some notable names also call “home”.

 Several blocks south of Disneyland, nestled in a small grassy area between the dusty yards of a busy industrial park, is the quaint Melrose Abbey Memorial Park and Mortuary.
 The cemetery has occupied this spot since 1929 and in 82 years, the city of Anaheim slowly rose up around it.
 Melrose Abbey is a small cemetery, made up of a few divided lawn plots, but taking up only one city block.
 The main building was patterned after the Melrose Abbey in Scotland.
 This building serves as a chapel as well as the cemetery’s administrative offices.
 The make-up of the residents is a bit unusual.
-Obviously, it began as a Catholic cemetery, but since has branched out to include an area graced with a large Asian-style gate and a large Vietnamese population.
-The far end of the grounds has a separate walled-in area with no grass and row after row of carefully-gridded plots marked with headstones inscribed in both English and Arabic.
+Obviously, it began as a Catholic cemetery, but since has branched out to include an area graced with a large Asian-style gate that serves as an entrance way to a section with a large Vietnamese population.
+The far end of the grounds has a separate walled-in area with no grass, and row after row of carefully-gridded plots marked with headstones inscribed in both English and Arabic.

 Once through the small entrance way, Mrs. Pincus glanced at the dashboard of our rental car and questioned the meaning of a particular glowing warning light.
 I leaned over and, based on previous experience, identified the light as the “flat tire” indicator.
 Mrs. Pincus gave a frustrated exhale.
 She called Triple A and, with a wave of her hand, told me to “Go do what you gotta do.
 We’re gonna be here for a while.”
 She is very understanding and a borderline saint for putting up with me and my silly hobby.
 I got out of the car and, with map in hand, went off on my adventure.